Nicholasli1995/PCP-MV/docs/ENV.md

 ## Dependency
 You are suggested to create an environment that meets the following dependencies.
-Other versions of libaries may also work but are **not tested**.
+Other versions of libraries may also work but **have not been tested**.

 - Python >= 3.7.11
 - [PyTorch](https://github.com/pytorch/pytorch) >= 1.9